 Each domain is accompanied by a standard statement which, in turn, is supported by a set of criteria.

-These standard statements are supported by a set of criteria.
-The criteria are indicators and not sub-standards.
-When the ADC reviews a program for accreditation, the ADC considers if the criteria are met, but takes an on-balance view of whether overall the education provider has shown that a standard statement has been met.
+These criteria are indicators, not sub-standards.
+When a program is reviewed for accreditation, the ADC considers if the criteria are met, but takes an on-balance view of whether overall the education provider has shown that a standard statement has been met.

-If a program meets all accreditation standards, then the ADC will accredit the program up to the maximum period of time as detailed in the ADC/DC(NZ) Guidelines for accreditation of education and training programs for dental practitioners (the Guidelines).
-The Guidelines can be downloaded here.
+If a program meets all Standards, the ADC will accredit the program up to the maximum period of time as outlined in the ADC/DC(NZ) Guidelines for accreditation of education and training programs for dental practitioners (the Guidelines).

 If a program does not meet an accreditation standard, then accreditation of the program is likely to be refused or revoked.